 This is a professional grade model so you can expect the highest build quality and durability and surpasses every other model on the list in all regards.
 Most folks that have previously sprayed on lesser models then move to this one are able to notice the difference in the spray immediately.
 Again, this is a model that may not be for most but if you are a professional or prefer the best this is it.

 The Iwata Eclipse HP makes our list for its special “High Paint-flow” designed ability to spray thicker & heavier paints like acrylic.
 This makes it great for model train builders and others who spray terrain or other media require thick paint.
-The ability spray these thicker paints allow you to achieve textured appearances if desired which can improve the realism on projects like terrain.
+The ability to spray these thicker paints allow you to achieve textured appearances if desired which can improve the realism on projects like terrain.

 These thicker paints like Medea Textile colors which are made for fabric are great for miniatures as well if they utilize any real fabric as a part of their design.
 The ability to spray fine lines with thicker paint is very desirable for some and this brush excels at it.
 A truly versatile unit with the quality and durability behind the Iwata name.

 If you need the versatility of spraying all different paint types and can’t afford something like the High Performance line, the Eclipse is one of the best options at this price point.
-The all-around capabilities of it make it a true work horse of airbrushes.
+The all-around capabilities of it make it a true workhorse of airbrushes.

-I know I have said this many times already but it is important to evaluate your needs and choose a models that fits both your budget and the projects you plan on painting.
+I know I have said this many times already but it is important to evaluate your needs and choose a model that fits both your budget and the projects you plan on painting.
 From there, you should be happy with the choice you make.

 Finally, these systems are very durable and as long as you take care of them and keep them clean, they should last forever.
 Be sure and let us know if you pick one up and how you like it in the comments, we love hearing everyone’s own experience.